-Many people suffer from sleep-related conditions like obstructive sleep apnea (OSA), upper airway resistance syndrome (UARS), and snoring.
-These conditions disrupt sleep, and the person finds it difficult to sleep soundly.
+Many adults and children suffer from sleep-related conditions like obstructive sleep apnoea (OSA), upper airway resistance syndrome (UARS), and snoring.
+These conditions disrupt sleep.

-Lifestyle modifications and oral medications can treat these conditions.
-CAP therapy is also a popular way of treating OSA.

-Recent studies have shown that playing musical instruments can also help treat these conditions.
+Lifestyle modifications and medications can treat these conditions.
+But recent studies have shown that playing musical instruments can also help treat sleep-related conditions in adults and children.
 These instruments can strengthen the tissues and muscles of the throat passage, thus reducing OSA events.

-The aboriginal wind instrument called didgeridoo is said to be highly effective in this regard.
-However, you can play any wind instrument.
+The aboriginal wind instrument, didgeridoo, is said to be highly effective in this regard.
+However, you can play any wind instrument to experience better sleep.
 Playing this instrument can strengthen the throat muscles in OSA patients and those who snore.
-Once these tissues and muscles become stronger the blockage of the airway can be prevented during sleep.

-This approach strengthens the throat muscles and reduces or eliminates sleep apnea and snoring problems.
-The silent sleep training includes a “Medical Didgeridoo®” and an app.
-This is a training device and various playing techniques can reduce fatty tissues in the neck and throat.
+Silent sleep training has been proven to strengthen the throat muscles and reduce the symptoms of sleep apnoea and snoring problems.
+This method of sleep training can be used with a “Medical Didgeridoo®” and an app.
+This method uses various playing techniques that can reduce fatty tissues in the neck and throat.